jitsi/jicofo/README.md

 ## Overview

-Conference focus is mandatory component of Jitsi Meet conferencing system next to the videobridge.
+Conference focus is a mandatory component of Jitsi Meet conferencing system next to the videobridge.
 It is responsible for managing media sessions between each of the participants and the videobridge.
-Whenever new conference is about to start an IQ is sent to the component to allocate new focus instance.
+Whenever a new conference is about to start an IQ is sent to the component to allocate a new focus instance.
 After that special focus participant joins Multi User Chat room.
-It will be creating Jingle session between Jitsi videobridge and the participant.
-Although the session in terms of XMPP is between focus user and participant the media will flow between participant and the videobridge.
-That's because focus user will allocate Colibri channels on the bridge and use them as it's own Jingle transport.
+It creates a Jingle session between Jitsi videobridge and the participant.
+Although the session in terms of XMPP is between the focus user and the participant the media will flow between the participant and the videobridge.
+That's because focus user will allocate Colibri channels on the bridge and use them as its own Jingle transport.

 ## Quick install (from the start)

-To start quickly with Jicofo it is recomended to install Jitsi Meet using [quick install] instruction which should install and configure 'jicofo' debian package next to 'jitsi-meet'.
+To start quickly with Jicofo it is recomended to install Jitsi Meet using [quick install] instructions which should install and configure 'jicofo' debian package next to 'jitsi-meet'.

 [quick install]: https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md